hannaharmon/runes-and-roommates/PROJECT_OVERVIEW.md

 - Active statuses (with stacks)
 - References to their template data

+### Casting Spells
+Every battle participant has element points determined by their element ratio and their level.
+Every spell has an element point cost determined by their element ratio and their power.
+Mutliple battle participants on a team can work together to fulfill the element point requirements to cast one spell.

 ### Status System
 Statuses are stack-based and defined via templates.